NUbots/NUbots/module/skill/GPT/README.md

 ## Dependencies

 - Director
-- **nlohmann::json**: For JSON data serialization and deserialization.
+- **nlohmann::json**: For JSON data serialisation and deserialisation.
 - **utility::openai::openai**: A utility to interface with the OpenAI API.